alexrutz/flightgpt/README.md

 individual failures and more realistic system behaviour.
 A small brake model tracks heat build-up on the ground for a touch more system depth.
+A basic autobrake system now manages wheel braking after touchdown for more realistic landings.
 A small navigation system lets the autopilot track a short series of waypoints for basic route following.
 Random generator failures may require the APU to power the aircraft and